 | Aged raw Pu'er (sheng) | 95–100 °C | Tannins have softened with age — full heat reveals depth without risk. |

-In Yunnan, Lu Yu observed the bubbles in the water to gauge the temperature: bubbles like "crab's eyes" (small, numerous) indicate 70–80 °C; bubbles like "fish's eyes" (larger, fewer) indicate boiling is near.
-A thermometer does the same job, but the image is more beautiful.
+Lu Yu observed the bubbles in the water to determine the temperature: bubbles like "crab's eyes" (small, numerous) indicated 70–80 °C; bubbles like "fish's eyes" (larger, fewer) announced boiling was near.
+A thermometer does the same job, but the imagery is more beautiful.

 Do not reheat, do not reboil

-One last point, often overlooked: water should only be boiled once.
-Each boiling drives out some of the dissolved oxygen in the water, and it is this oxygen that contributes to the liveliness and freshness of the tea in the cup.
+A final, often overlooked point: water should only be boiled once.
+Each boil removes some dissolved oxygen from the water, and it is this oxygen that contributes to the liveliness and freshness of the tea in the cup.
 Water reboiled multiple times produces a flat, dull, lifeless tea.
-Lu Yu noted this already: he recommended never using water that had boiled for too long.
+Lu Yu already noted this: he recommended never using water that had boiled for too long.

 Ideally, fill your kettle with fresh water for each tea session.
-It's a small gesture that makes a real difference and is, in fact, one of the first reflexes taught in the practice of Gongfu Cha.
+It's a small gesture that makes a real difference, and it's also one of the first reflexes taught in the practice of Gongfu Cha.

 The essential

-If you only remember three things: choose weakly mineralized water (spring or filtered), bring it to the right temperature according to your Pu'er (boiling for fermented, just below for young raw), and boil it only once.
+If you only remember three things: choose low-mineralized water (spring or filtered), bring it to the right temperature according to your Pu'er (boiling for fermented, just below for young raw), and boil it only once.
 These three simple rules will change your cup more than any accessory.
-And if you're looking for how to adapt your water to the seasons, our article on Pu'er through the seasons complements this reading.
+And if you're looking to adapt your tea to the seasons, our article on Pu'er through the seasons complements this reading.

-You can, but the result will be different.
-Tap water often contains chlorine, limescale, and minerals that flatten the tea's nuances.
+Yes, but the result will be different.
+Tap water often contains chlorine, limescale, and minerals that flatten the nuances of the tea.
 An activated carbon filter significantly improves things.
 To discover what your Pu'er truly has to offer, weakly mineralized spring water remains the safest choice.
-If you are in the mountains or near springs, you may be lucky enough to have very good tap water.
+And if you live in the mountains or near a spring, you might be lucky enough to already have very good tap water.

 What is the ideal temperature for Pu'er?

-For fermented Pu'er or aged raw Pu'er, full boiling water (100 °C) gives the best results; these teas need heat to release their depth.
-For young raw Pu'er, lowering the temperature slightly to 90-95 °C avoids exacerbating bitterness and preserves the freshness of the aromas.
+For fermented Pu'er or aged raw Pu'er, boiling water (100 °C) gives the best results: these teas need heat to release their depth.
+For young raw Pu'er, dropping slightly to 90-95 °C avoids exacerbating bitterness and preserves the freshness of the aromas.

 Should bottled mineral water be used?

-Not just any.
-Highly mineralized water (above 300 mg/L of dry residue) makes the liquor heavy.
-Choose weakly mineralized spring water, with a dry residue around 50 to 150 mg/L—this is the best compromise between neutrality and mineral presence.
+Not just any kind.
+Highly mineralized water (beyond 300 mg/L of dry residue) makes the liquor heavy.
+Choose weakly mineralized spring water, with a dry residue of around 50 to 150 mg/L: this is the best compromise between neutrality and mineral presence.